 The codes also encourage new supervisors to take part in an appropriate induction programme about supervision.
 Divisional/ Departmental Graduate Studies Committees and/ or Directors of Graduate Studies can provide advice on training opportunities for supervisors.

-The Learning Institute offers a seminar on Supervision as part of its programme for newly appointed academics at Oxford (Introduction to academic practice at Oxford) and an annual generic seminar on Supervising DPhil students.
+The Learning Institute offers a seminar on Supervision as part of its programme for newly appointed academics at Oxford (Introduction to academic practice at Oxford).
 Also, some departments/ faculties request support from the Learning Institute to run their own, discipline specific, workshops.
 Further information on requesting Bespoke workshops is available.

 In the first instance, when planning research leave or fieldwork, discuss the supervisory implications with the DGS.
 Arrangements may include one of the following: